What Is Apgar Score?

-Were you or your unborn baby the victim of doctor negligence that led to a birth injury?
-Did the obstetrician make an error when reviewing your baby's Apgar score?
-The personal injury attorneys at Rosenfeld Injury Lawyers handle medical negligence cases and can serve as your legal advocates.
+Were you or your unborn baby the victim of medical negligence that led to a birth injury?
+Did the obstetrician make an error when reviewing your baby's Apgar score and neglect to give immediate medical care or emergency assistance to your infant?

-Doctors use the Apgar score to quickly assess a newborn child's health soon after birth to determine if special attention is needed.
-The Apgar score test is taken twice in the first few minutes, at one and five minutes, or more if there is no response to stimulation.
+A slightly low score in the first one-minute test is standard, especially in complicated labor.
+Often the score test is taken twice in the first few minutes, at one and five minutes, or more if there is no response to stimulation.

-What Does the Apgar Test Measure?
+What Does the Apgar Score Measure?

-The Apgar test measures the baby's condition within the first few minutes after childbirth.
-Within the first minute of a child's life, they are evaluated in five categories and may receive a total score as high as ten or as low as zero.
+Apgar stands for appearance, grimace, pulse, activity, and respiration and measures these physical conditions within the first few minutes after childbirth.
+Within the first minute of a child's life, they are evaluated in five categories according to rate and effort.
+They may receive a score as high as ten or as low as zero.

-The Apgar Scoring System
+The Apgar Score System

 The Apgar scoring system created by anesthesiologist Virginia Apgar involves a quick test performed one minute after birth, based on an overall score of 1 to 10.
 The highest score refers to the newborn infant doing better in the first minute after birth.
 Then, a second quick test is performed five minutes after birth.